Huawei Watch GT 2 Pro full review

-Look beyond the GT 2 bubble, however, and the question then becomes whether it's worth dropping an extra £100/€100 for what is fundamentally a cosmetic facelift on a year-old wearable, double-down on a more fitness-focused device, like the Fitbit Charge 4 or swing for a more capable smartwatch, like Apple's and Samsung's aforementioned latest offerings.
+Look beyond the GT 2 bubble, however, and the question then becomes whether it's worth dropping an extra £100/€100 for what is fundamentally a cosmetic facelift on a year-old wearable, double-down on a more fitness-focused device - like the Fitbit Charge 4 - or swing for a more capable smartwatch, like Apple's or Samsung's aforementioned latest offerings.

 Huawei Watch GT 2 Pro: Specs